softengunisalento/PruningBenchmark/README.md

 | ----------------- | ------------- | ------------- | ------------- | ------------- |
 | all-MiniLM-L6-v2  | 1.18e-7       | 8.43e-7       | 100.06%       | 111.10%       |
 | all-mpnet-base-v2 | 3.09e-7       | 2.17e-7       | 92.78%        | 119.35%       |

-### Quantization vs Accuracy

-Trade-offs become evident when transitioning from INT8 to INT4.
-A general trend is observed where INT4 quantization leads to higher MSE—up to 110% increase in some cases (e.g., `BAAI/bge-small-en-v1.5`).
-This suggests INT4 precision may not be ideal for all models unless accuracy degradation is acceptable.
-However, INT4 also brings aggressive size reductions, often between **75%–85%**, especially in transformer-based models.

-### Speed of Inference

-The inference speed improvements are **task and architecture dependent**.
-Quantization generally accelerates vision models (e.g., `resnet-50` improves by 11.6% with INT8 and 38.2% with INT4), while some NLP models experience slowdowns—particularly under INT4—due to hardware dependencies.
-Notably, the `facebook/opt-125m` model exhibits a 557% speedup with INT8, indicating potential architectural advantages under quantization.

-### Size vs Performance

-Sentence transformers such as `all-MiniLM-L6-v2` show **optimal trade-offs**, achieving **\~75% size reduction** with minimal impact on accuracy or speed.
-These results make such models excellent candidates for deployment in edge environments or resource-constrained settings.

 ## Miglioramento torch-pruning